TRIQS/dft_tools/doc/guide/conv_vasp.rst

 For VASP version older than 6.5.0 there are a few limitation of the interface as it was not officially supported and only text file based.
 See `Remarks for VASP older than 6.5.0`_ for details.

-Generation of projectors for k-point lines (option `Lines` in KPOINTS) needed for Bloch spectral function calculations is not possible at the moment.
+For VASP versions that write ``LOCPROJ_OPT`` data for ``KPOINTS_OPT``, projectors for a separate k-point path or grid can be converted for Bloch spectral function calculations.
+This workflow uses the HDF5 output in ``vaspout.h5`` and requires VASP to be compiled with HDF5 support enabled.

 VASP: generating raw projectors
 ===============================